spigwitmer/rott2quake/README.md

   render the floor or ceiling.
 - Maps with more than 2 keys cannot be played in Quake.
 Maps with more than 3 keys cannot be played in Quake nor Dusk.

+## Special Thanks

+- The Quake Mapping Discord
+- The New Blood Discord